Summer Holiday (1963 film): Production

 The original director was Sidney Furie but he was held up on The Boys.
 He was replaced by John Krish.
 Eventually Peter Yates directed the film.

 In April 1962, Associated British Picture Corporation of Elstree bought three used RT double-decker buses (RT2305 (KGU334), RT2366 (KGU395), and RT4326 (NLE990)) from London Transport.
 They were all converted to look like RT1881 (with a fake registration number, WLB991) so they could be used for filming different segments.

-The opening ten minutes was filmed at the Aldenham Works, Elstree, where Cliff's character and friends are mechanics at the main bus servicing depot for London Transport.
+The opening ten minutes were filmed at the Aldenham Works, Elstree, where Cliff's character and friends are mechanics at the main bus servicing depot for London Transport.
 While on lunch one rainy day, they come up with the idea of converting an old RT bus into a mobile home.
 They enlist the help of their workmates in a musical segment that uses the track Seven Days to a Holiday.
 The scenes were shot at the works in 1962, during its annual summer shutdown.
 Filming included large parts of the works as well as numerous actual employees as extras.

 The rest of the film was shot in Greece.